-Carrot is one of the most healing foods that provides the finest and highest quality in nutrients, especially from its juice.
+Carrot is one of the most healing foods that provides the finest and highest quality in nutrients, especially when consumed in its juice form.
 It is an excellent source of pro-vitamin A, vitamins C, D, E, K, B1 and B6.

 It is rich with biotin, potassium, calcium, magnesium, phosphorus, organic sodium and some trace minerals.

-Carrot greens/tops CAN be eaten.
+Carrot greens/tops are edible.
 It is very rich with potassium, calcium, magnesium, vitamin K and protein.
 Potassium is a key mineral in our body, thus high consumption of it keeps all the organs in our body in tip-top condition.